Catholic Mass Readings for The Ascension of the Lord 2023 – May 21 2023 – Lectionary: 58

 1st Reading – ACTS 1:1-11

-2 until the day he was taken up, after giving instructions through the Holy Spirit to the apostles whom he had chosen.
+2 Until the day on which, giving commandments by the Holy Spirit to the apostles whom he had chosen, he was taken up.

-4 While meeting with them, he enjoined them not to depart from Jerusalem, but to wait for “the promise of the Father about which you have heard me speak;
+4 And eating together with them, he commanded them, that they should not depart from Jerusalem, but should wait for the promise of the Father, which you have heard me by my mouth.

-5 for John baptized with water, but in a few days you will be baptized with the Holy Spirit.”
+5 For John indeed baptized with water, but you shall, in a few days, be baptized with the Holy Spirit.

-6 When they had gathered together they asked him, “Lord, are you at this time going to restore the kingdom to Israel?”
+6 When they had gathered together they asked him, “Lord, will you at this time restore again the kingdom to Israel?”

-7 He answered them, “It is not for you to know the times or seasons that the Father has established by his own authority.
+7 He answered them, “It is not for you to know the times or moments, which the Father has put in his own power.

-8 But you will receive power when the Holy Spirit comes upon you, and you will be my witnesses in Jerusalem, throughout Judea and Samaria, and to the ends of the earth.”
+8 But you shall receive the power of the Holy Spirit coming upon you, and you shall be witnesses unto me in Jerusalem, and in all Judea, and Samaria, and even to the ends of the world.”

-9 When he had said this, as they were looking on, he was lifted up, and a cloud took him from their sight.
+9 And when he had said these things, while they looked on, he was raised up: and a cloud received him out of their sight.

-11 They said, “Men of Galilee, why are you standing there looking at the sky?
-This Jesus who has been taken up from you into heaven will return in the same way as you have seen him going into heaven.”
+11 Who also said: You men of Galilee, why are you standing there looking up to heaven?
+This Jesus who is taken up from you into heaven, shall so come, as you have seen him going into heaven.

 Responsorial Psalm – Psalms 47:2-3, 6-7, 8-9